-Planning to import or manufacture jewelry in the European Union?
-In this guide, we cover what all jewelry importers and exporters must know about REACH, hallmarking, packaging regulations and more.
+Are you planning to import or manufacture jewellery in the European Union?
+In this guide, we cover what jewellery importers and manufacturers must know about the REACH regulation, labelling requirements, standards, packaging regulations, jewellery lab testing and more.

 Substances of Very High Concern (SVHC)

-As mentioned above, jewelry importers have the responsibility to ensure that the products are fully compliant.
-Lab testing is the only way to determine whether the products are compliant with the REACH regulation (e.g. confirm if the substance content is below the set limits).
+As mentioned above, jewellery importers and manufacturers have the responsibility to ensure that the products are compliant.
+Lab testing is often the only way to determine whether the products are compliant with the REACH regulation (e.g. confirm if the substance content is below the set limits).

 Here are some companies offering REACH compliance testing: